S3 method for class 'cm':

 ...$.

-like arguments select
+like arguments select, select and subset of

-function subset
+function subset.

 Data does not have to be sorted by level.
 Nodes with no data (complete

-except for the portfolio structure) are allowed.
+lines of NA except for the portfolio structure) are allowed.

 The credibility premium at one level is a convex combination between